Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.

 Other times, they may require further investigation and might be an indication of a condition.

 In this article, we’ll be explaining the different causes, treatment options and when to see a doctor.

 1. Lingual Papillae

-As mentioned earlier, papillae appear naturally all around the tongue, with those at the back of the tongue being bigger than those in front.
-They make up a part of your tongue structure and function and are usually not very obvious to the eyes.
+Papillae appear naturally all around the tongue, those at the back of the tongue are bigger than those in front.
+They make up a part of your tongue’s functional structure.

 However, some conditions can change their appearance and cause them to become inflamed and irritated.
 An example of such conditions is a cold or sore throat.
-Throat infection can cause the papillae to become swollen and red.
+A throat infection can cause the papillae to become swollen and red.

 2. Trauma or Injury

-A cut or bite on your tongue could cause red bumps to appear.
+A cut or bite on your tongue could cause red bumps.
 Also, trauma to the tongue by brushing too hard or scalding the tongue with hot food or drinks could cause bumps to appear as well.
-The bumps are usually seen more in the front part of the tongue than at the back.
+These bumps are usually seen more in the front part of the tongue than at the back.

 If the bumps still persist longer than normal or do not respond to any treatment applies, then it would be necessary to speak to your doctor about it.
 Your doctor would make an assessment and prescribe appropriate medication if the bumps persist due to some underlying infection.

 The general appearance of the tongue can be indicative of the general health status of a person.
 It could give insight into what is happening in the digestive system, as well as the oral health of a person.